Big, bigger, biggest! Meet 11 magnificent Mastiff dog breeds

 South African Mastiff

-The South African Mastiff, also known as the Boerboel, is known for its tough, loyal demeanor.
+The South African Mastiff, also known as the Boerboel, is renowned for its impressive strength and muscular build.

-Elite Boerboels make excellent guard dogs thanks to their courageous and loyal nature.
+Elite Boerboels typically exhibit a loyal and protective temperament, making them excellent guard dogs thanks to their courageous and loyal nature.

 They will stop at nothing to protect their family and home from any perceived threat.

-Giving your Elite Boerboel lots of love and care is essential to avoid aggressive behaviors.
+Providing your Elite Boerboel with plenty of love and care is crucial for preventing aggressive behaviors.

 Spanish Mastiff